Rick Strahl's Weblog

 On this page:

-There are a number of hacks you can try to fix bonked migrations, but to be honest more often than not those simply don't work.
+There are a number of hacks you can try to fix bonked migrations, but to be honest, more often than not, those simply don't work.
 So what do you do?

-As you might expect, resetting migrations is not as obvious as it could be – it's not use case that Entity Framework expects you to work with.
-There's no built-in way to do this, so you have to perform a number of manual steps and that's what this post is about.
+As you might expect, resetting migrations is not as obvious as it could be – it's not a use case that Entity Framework expects you to work with.
+There's no built-in way to do this, so you have to perform a number of manual steps, and that's what this post is about.

 A Word of Warning